 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher and then the Year Leader, Assistant Head teachers or Deputy Head teacher and finally the Head teacher.
 If the concern remains, they should contact the school governors.
-If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented
+If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.
+Though these steps detailed above represent traditional intervention, at the adult's discretion, they may move to a stage by 'bypassing another' i.e. partnership with parents might be accelerated quickly in the process according to the child.

-N) Reporting of Behaviour
+P) Reporting and Monitoring of Behaviour